FElliger/todo-app/README.md

 ## What's in it

 At the moment, this is a Svelte front-end backed by what is intended to be an API running on AWS API Gateway + Lambda + DynamoDB.
-So far this project only supports "local execution" as the infra code is not complete yet - more on that below.

 - `backend` - holds the code for Lambda functions + the dev backend
 - `infra` - holds the infrastructure definitions as code.
 This uses CDK.